cullenjett/quickbase_record/README.md

   * **#update_attributes(attributes_hash)**
     - **IMPORTANT: Updates *and* saves the object with the new attributes**
+    - Only sends the passed in attributes as arguments to API_AddRecord or API_EditRecord (depending on whether the object has an ID or not)
     - Returns the object
     ```
       @post = Post.where(author: 'Cullen Jett').first